jbusecke/busecke_etal_2022_aguadv/README.md

 ## Full preprocessing

-The code for processing the raw data can be found in `notebooks/preprocessing/`.
-These are only reproducible on the princeton cluster [tigercpu](https://researchcomputing.princeton.edu/systems/tiger) and are not included due to their sheer size (100TB +).
+The code for processing the raw data is found in the more general purpuse [cmip6_omz](https://github.com/jbusecke/cmip6_omz) repository. hese are only reproducible on the princeton [HPC system](https://researchcomputing.princeton.edu/systems/) and are not included due to their sheer size (100TB + for the raw CMIP6 data and still many 100 GBs for the raw processed data).
+Notebooks to produce the plotting data (archived on [zenodo]()) can be found in `notebooks/preprocessing/`.
+T

 --------